nojronatron/nojronatron.github.io/code401-files/class-notes-week4.md

 1. Logout page too: ... .and().logout()
 1. On successful logout send user to login: ... .logoutSuccessUrl("/login")
 1. Registration Page: We have createUser route "/signup".
 Create a template HTML for this page, add a Form with proper names and IDs so the username and password (and anything else) are captured for setup new user route.
 1. Login Page: Similar to Registration Page but for login of an existing, valid user.
+This will override the built-in login page that Spring Security deployed when we initialized the project.
 1. Auth with HttpServletRequest (later): Add this method to the AppController.
-Autowire the HttpServletRequest so that it is available to the entire Controller.
+Autowire the HttpServletRequest and name it 'request' so that it is available to the entire Controller. authWith

+*Note*: There is no POST TO LOGIN because it is all in WebSecurityConfig.java => '.loginPath("/login")'

 ## TODOs